tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 When a client resolves a name (based on the order in
-{{resolution-algorithm}}) it SHOULD determine the Designated DoH Server via a SVCB or HTTPSSVC record for any name that does not fall within known Designated DoH Server's configuration.
-The client MAY also issue queries for the SVCB or HTTPSSVC record for more specific names to discover further Designated DoH Servers.
+{{resolution-algorithm}}) it SHOULD determine the Designated DoH Server via a SVCB record for any name that does not fall within known Designated DoH Server's configuration.
+The client MAY also issue queries for the SVCB record for more specific names to discover further Designated DoH Servers.

-In order to bootstrap discovery of Designated DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform SVCB or HTTPSSVC record queries on the Direct Resolvers configured by the local network.
+In order to bootstrap discovery of Designated DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform SVCB record queries on the Direct Resolvers configured by the local network.
 Since these queries are likely not private, they SHOULD NOT be associated with user action or contain user-identifying content.
 Rather, the expection is that all client systems of the same version and configuration would issue the same bootstrapping